Mathematics of general relativity: The Lie derivative

 Another important tensorial derivative is the Lie derivative.
-Unlike the covariant derivative, the Lie derivative is independent of the metric, although in general relativity one usually uses an expression that seemingly depends on the metric through the affine connection.
-Whereas the covariant derivative required an affine connection to allow comparison between vectors at different points, the Lie derivative uses a congruence from a vector field to achieve the same purpose.
+Unlike the covariant derivative, the Lie derivative is independent of the metric.
+However, in general relativity, one can use an expression that depends on the metric through the affine connection.
+Whereas the covariant derivative requires an affine connection to allow comparison between vectors at different points, the Lie derivative uses a congruence from a vector field.
 The idea of Lie dragging a function along a congruence leads to a definition of the Lie derivative, where the dragged function is compared with the value of the original function at a given point.
 The Lie derivative can be defined for type $(r,s)$ tensor fields and in this respect can be viewed as a map that sends a type $(r,s)$ to a type $(r,s)$ tensor.

 The Lie derivative is usually denoted by $\mathcal L_X$, where $X$ is the vector field along whose congruence the Lie derivative is taken.

 The Lie derivative of any tensor along a vector field can be expressed through the covariant derivatives of that tensor and vector field.
 The Lie derivative of a scalar is just the directional derivative: